borisfaure/qmk_firmware/keyboards/ferris/keymaps/borisfaure/readme.md

   are close together like the parentheses, the square and curly brackets.
   Pressing the I key does a Shift-Insert.
-* RAISE layer, activate with the right thumb is used to easily enter french characters and to be able to type the z character.
-It also features the arrow keys under the right homerow (hjkl).
+* RAISE layer, activate with the right thumb is used to easily enter french characters and to be able to type the `z` character.
+It also features the arrow keys under the right homerow (`hjkl`).
 It also has the CapsLock and NumLock keys.
-* NUMBERS layer, activated by holding the N or B keys, or activating NumLock.
-  It features on the left hand a numpad and the Fn keys on the right hand.
+* NUMBERS layer, activated by holding the `N` or `B` keys, or activating NumLock.
+It features on the left hand a numpad and the Fx keys on the right hand.
-* MISC layer, activated by holding the T or Y keys.
+* MISC layer, activated by holding the `T` or `Y` keys.
 It has audio related actions on the left hand and mouse control on the right hand.
-The thumb keys are used to handle mouse acceleration or clicks.
+The thumb keys are used to handle mouse clicks.
 The keys on the outer right mimic a mouse wheel.
-* TMUX layer, activated by holding the F key.
+* TMUX layer, activated by holding the `F` key.
 It is used to ease combos on tmux, the terminal multiplexer.

-* Have Q/P to act as Ctrl when held.
-Same for Z// to act as Shift and W/O to act as GUI, X/. as LeftAlt
-* LOWER acts as Tab if tapped, Raise acts as Backspace
+When held, the following keys act as a modifier:

+* `Escape` (in place of `Z` on qwerty) is Left Shift, `/` is Right Shift
+* `A` is Left Control, `;` is Right Control
+* `W` is Left Win, `O` is Right Win
+* `X` and `'` are both Left Alt
+* Right Alt is Space on the RAISE layer

+The four thumbs buttons are used as follows:
+* Inner Left is the LOWER layer when held, Tab when tapped
+* Outer Left is Space
+* Outer Right is Enter
+* Inner Right is the RAISE layer when held, Backspace when tapped